PdxCodeGuild/class_HB2/0 General/00 Getting Started.md

     * This is a markdown file and is generally used to provide context to folders within Github.
     * This markdown file named `README.md` will hold your name, your directory name, and your GitHub username.
     * You can also add any other information or links to the file later if you choose.
+    * The '#' below will make that line render as a heading in the markdown file.
     * We will use something like this, where `Firstname Lastname` is replaced by your first and last name:
         ```
         echo "# Firstname Lastname" > README.md